CLICK HERE | EXPLORE & ENROLL

 Balance Billing

 When a provider bills you for the difference between their charge and the allowed amount by your insurance.
 This happens when using out-of-network providers.
+The practice where an out-of-network provider bills the patient for the difference between their fee and the insurer's allowed amount.

 Basic Services